DivyaPrasad05/DivyaPrasad05/README.md

 - Completing my undergrad in Computer Science @UniversityofAlberta 🏫
 - Exploring new side projects in AI/ML and optimization 🧠
 - Learning Go + Redis
-- Dabbling in VR Development (more to come 👀)

 ### What I’ve Done